 - Arbitration can often end up more expensive for individuals than filing a lawsuit in court.

-If You or Your Family has Questions About Arbitration Agreements in Nursing Home Contracts, Call the Nursing Home Litigation Attorneys at Brezina Law, PLLC
+If You or Your Family has Questions About Arbitration Agreements in Nursing Home Contracts, Call the Nursing Home Litigation Attorneys at Atkins Brezina, PLLC

 Before signing any type of arbitration agreement, nursing home patients and their loved ones should give careful consideration and remember their legal rights.
 You are not required to sign an arbitration agreement to be admitted to a nursing home, and you may have important legal rights and remedies available in the future if anything goes wrong.

-Our attorneys at Brezina Law, PLLC, have significant experience addressing nursing home issues and will be glad to review your concerns and guide you on the best path available.
-If you or your loved ones have any questions, feel free to contact our Knoxville nursing home malpractice lawyers at Brezina Law, PLLC by phone at 865-500-3121 or online today.
+Our attorneys at Atkins Brezina, PLLC, have significant experience addressing nursing home issues and will be glad to review your concerns and guide you on the best path available.
+If you or your loved ones have any questions, feel free to contact our Knoxville nursing home malpractice lawyers at Atkins Brezina, PLLC by phone at 865-500-3121 or online today.